 The Competence Centres will play a crucial role in transitioning requirements to service delivery, while achieving ISO9000 and ISO2000 certificates to help to better manage services and increase confidence to both new and current customers.

-New business opportunities are also coming online such as the business engagement activities (Terradue, UberCloud, CloudSME), the move pay-for-use into production and implement new features, the launch the EGI Marketplace, and the formal kick off cross-border procurement activities and the submission of several innovation projects for EC funding.
+New business opportunities are also coming online such as the business engagement activities (Terradue, UberCloud, CloudSME), the move pay-for-use into production and implement new features, the launch of the EGI Marketplace, and the formal kick off cross-border procurement activities and the submission of several innovation projects for EC funding.
 Initial dates for 2016 paid FitSM Training and Certification course are online with more to be added over the year.
 The Market Analysis for serving new sectors (fishery and marine) will also need to be further studied to extract concrete actions in order for EGI to serve these new communities.

 EGI.eu recently turned six years old, and matures with each passing year.
 This document highlights how EGI has achieved this while outlining how it will continue to ensure the services offered will evolve and expand over the coming years.